Kata Bella Logo

 Eats

-5 Must-Visit Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites
+Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites

 16 Jan 2026 by Bella

-5 Must-Visit Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites Image
+Best Coffee Shops in Canggu, Umalas, and Nearby Areas: My Personal Favourites Image

-Best Coffee Shops in Canggu
+Best Coffee Shops in Canggu, Umalas, and Nearby Areas

-Satu Satu Coffee – Canggu
+Satu Satu Coffee

 Here’s one of the reasons why I keep coming back to Satu Satu: I drink Piccolo but I also live in Bali, right.
 So baristas, if you’re reading this, please don’t hate me, but I like my Piccolo ice cold.
 And Satu Satu is one of the few places that gets the balance of coffee, milk, and ice just right.
 It’s never watered down, but also not too intense.
-I often buy their ground coffee as presents for friends and they absolutely love it.
+I often buy their ground coffee as presents for friends and family.
 The staff will ask how you brew at home so they can grind them to the right size – super helpful!

 📍 Jl.
-Pantai Berawa No.36, Tibubeneng, Kec.
+Pantai Berawa No. 36, Tibubeneng, Kec.
 Kuta Utara

 🕒 Open daily, 7.30am – 4pm